What to Consider Before Taking on Student Loan Debt

 To put this into perspective, remember that college is a consumer product like any other.
 Some colleges have very strong well-known brands with many years of traditions and excellent marketing techniques.
 It is important to look beyond all this when choosing a college because the highest student loan debt most often accumulates at private schools with very strong brands.

 Scholarships!
-There hundreds to thousands of scholarships available to students at any income levels.
-A lot of students are unaware of these scholarships opportunities because they figure they are not eligible for financial aid.
+There hundreds to thousands of scholarships available to students at any income level.
+A lot of students are unaware of these scholarship opportunities because they figure they are not eligible for financial aid.
 Research some scholarship opportunities in your area and ask your guidance counselor or mentor for any suggestions.

 Those who do end up taking on student loans also have some options for help.
 One great company to look into is SoFi.com which connects graduates with alumni (from the same alma mater) who are actively looking for a way to help reduce loan costs by reducing interest rates, sometimes lower than what a bank or subsidized lending institution can do.

 Make sure to spend a significant amount of time researching and considering where you’ll go to college and how you are going to pay for it because this effort is sure to pay off big time.
 It could save you a lot of money in student loan debt in the long run.